chatox/networks-science-course/practicum/ps06_network_models_degree.md

 Deliver a zip file containing your Python notebook (remove unnecessary elements, add comments when needed), and a PDF file containing, for the ER and BA networks you have created:

 * A probability density function (PDF) plot
-* An inverse cumulative densitity function (CDF) of degree with a fitted line
+* An inverse cumulative density function (CDF) of degree with a fitted line
 * Your commentary on these

 # References